mistercrunch/plugout/README.md

-# Extend
+# Plugout

-Extend is the simplest plugin manager for Python.
+Plugout is the simplest plugin manager for Python.

 Given a BasePlugin provided by your app